At a glance

 Assessing the development

-In 2015, companies produced goods worth about 83.4 billion euros, which can be used for environmental protection purposes.
-This corresponds to about 6 % of the overall German industrial production.
+In 2017, companies produced goods worth nearly 86.8 billion euros, which can be used for environmental protection purposes.
+This is about 6 % of the overall German industrial production.
 Climate protection goods make up the major share of potential environmental protection goods, accounting for about 40 % of total production.
 These also include installations for the generation of renewable energy.
 Next in line are the areas water conservation and wastewater treatment, waste management, air quality control, measurement and control technology and noise abatement.

 From 2011 to 2013, the production volume fell by 3.9 %.
-The decline was mainly due to the lower production of climate protection goods, especially the the production of solar energy systems.
-Between 2013 and 2015, there was a slight recovery in the solar sector and an increase in wind power production.
-In addition, growth was also recorded in the areas of air pollution control and measurement and control technology.
-As a result, the production of potential environmental protection goods grew by 1.1% in two years in succession.
-Further information (in German only) can be found in Umweltbundesamt 2017 and Gehrke et al. 2017.
+The decline was mainly due to the lower production of solar energy systems.
+After 2013, the production of climate protection goods recovered, which was mainly due to an increase in wind power goods.
+However, this trend was reversed in 2017.
+In contrast, the areas of air pollution control and measurement and regulation technology.
+In balance, the production of potential environmental goods has grown by at least 1.1 % per year since 2013.
+Further information (in German only) can be found in Umweltbundesamt 2019 and Gehrke et al. 2019.

 The concept of potential environmental protection goods was developed in the 1990s and has been further refined through conventions drawn up by various research institutions in cooperation with Germany’s Federal Statistical Office.
 The concept is based on a list of goods that (can) help to protect the environment.
 Because it uses standard international goods classifications, this concept lends itself to international competitiveness comparisons.
 For further information, see Gehrke et al. 2015.